-Subjects: Molecular biology, biochemistry, and other biomedical fields.
-Sources: Life science journals, MEDLINE, and online books.
+Subjects: Molecular biology, biochemistry, neuroscience, and other biomedical fields.
+Sources: Biomedical journals, MEDLINE, and online books.
 Includes: Links to NCBI's integrated molecular biology databases including nucleotide sequences, protein sequences, 3-D protein structure data, population study data sets, and assemblies of complete genomes in an integrated system.
 Note: Use the UCB-specific URL to see a customized version of PubMed that includes UC-eLinks.
 For more information:

 Subjects: Covers science, technology, medicine, arts, humanities, and the social sciences.
 Cited references available from 1996 forward.
 A Journal Analyzer tool assesses journal performance.
 Sources: Over 21,000 journals, conference proceedings, trade publications, and book series.
 Includes all of the Medline database and more than 23 million patents.
 For more information:

 Contains over 50 million records with more than half the content originating from outside North America.
 Indexes over 21,000 journals, conference proceedings, trade publications, and book series in the sciences, technology, medicine, arts, and humanities.

 Subjects: Broad coverage of scientific fields, as well as the social sciences and the arts and humanities.
 Sources: Journals, conference proceedings and book chapters.
 Cited reference searches find articles that cite a given author or reference..
 For more information:

 Provides links to footnoted citations as well as sources that have subsequently cited an article.
 Includes the Arts & Humanities Citation Index (from 1975), Science Citation Index (from 1900), and Social Sciences Citation Index (from 1900).